mapbox/which-polygon/README.md

 The input GeoJSON must be a feature collection of polygons or multipolygons.
 The query returns the properties of the matched polygon feature.

-By default query returns first polygon that has been found (object or null).
+By default query returns properties of the first polygon that has been found (object or null).
-To return array of all found polygons use option `multi` as second parameter
+To return array of all found polygon propertires use option `multi` as a second parameter

 ```js
 query([14.3,51.2],true); // [ { props1 }, { props2 }, { props3  } ... ] || null